syncfusion-content/blazor-docs/blazor/textbox/getting-started.md

 ![Blazor TextBox with Floating Label](./images/blazor-textbox-float-label.png)

-> You can also explore our [Blazor TextBox example](https://blazor.syncfusion.com/demos/textbox/default-functionalities?theme=bootstrap5) that shows how to present and manipulate data.
+> You can also explore our [Blazor TextBox example](https://blazor.syncfusion.com/demos/textbox/default-functionalities?theme=bootstrap5) that shows how to configure the textbox in Blazor.

 ## See Also